Discover The Critical Flaws Hiding Behind Conventional Wisdom…

 In short, this calculator is designed for scenario analysis – not mythical magic numbers.

-Building wealth for retirement is not complicated.
+Building wealth for retirement isn't complicated.
 The process is governed by strict mathematical principles that imply certain clear objectives.

-Finally, when modeling paper assets as part of your retirement plan it is essential to focus on the two big ratios that account for the bulk of variation in the output…
+Finally, when modeling paper assets as part of your retirement plan, it's essential to focus on the two big ratios that account for the bulk of variation in the output:

-Even though the magic number myth taught by most other educators is wrong, you should not conclude that retirement calculators are a waste of time.
-They are not.
+Even though the magic number myth taught by most other educators is wrong, you shouldn't conclude retirement calculators are a waste of time.
+They aren't.

 Just don’t mistake the map for the territory by believing the magic number produced is even remotely accurate.

 Calculators are best used for mapping a path and putting numbers behind your life plan.
-They are indispensable for seeing the financial impact of “what if” scenarios so that you can make better informed decisions about the future.
+They're indispensable for seeing the financial impact of “what if” scenarios so you can make better informed decisions about the future.

 With that said, always remember to treat the output with caution and never confuse mathematical science with art.

-The future cannot be forecast with scientific precision… and neither can your retirement.
+The future can't be forecast with scientific precision… and neither can your retirement.

-Finally, if you got value from this article please let me know by liking, linking and +1 this article and the retirement calculator resource page here.
+Finally, if you got value from this article please let me know by liking, linking, and sharing this article and the retirement calculator resource page here.
 I appreciate your support and welcome your feedback in the comments below…